Pramad712/Multiplayer-Chess-Game/README.md

 • Pygame 2.0.1 for the main program

-• PyQt5 for the message box, and promotions, as pygame doesn't support multiple windows being open at the same time
+• PyQt5 for the message boxes, and promotions, as pygame doesn't support multiple windows being open at the same time

 • Numpy for lists